Explanation of Course Numbers

 Survey of social and cultural dimensions of Latinidad in the United States.
 Topics include the history of Hispanic/Latino immigration in the United States and the intersection of race and ethnicity, among others.
 Restricted to students in the Caminos al Futuro pre-college summer program.

 CCAS 2154.
 Elective Internship.
 3 Credits.

 Fieldwork and academic work carried out under faculty supervision.
 Students contract with agency, faculty, and Columbian College.
 Restricted to students of at least sophomore standing who have obtained approval from the Columbian College Undergraduate Studies Office.

 May be repeated for credit provided the topic differs.

 Open to undergraduates at any level.
 Focused exploration of an idea, question, or issue, under the guidance of a research mentor/supervisor, culminating in a report about the experience.
 Students must find a sponsoring faculty member and receive approval from the Office of Undergraduate Studies in the Columbian College of Arts and Sciences.
 Zero-credit option is graded on a P/NP basis only and is available only during summer sessions.
-Restricted to Registration is restricted; students need to find a faculty mentor/supervisor and receive CCAS approval.
+Restricted to students who find a faculty mentor/supervisor and receive CCAS approval.